 Challenge #3: eCommerce and Payment Processing

+It’s not just Cannabis SEO and marketing companies are the other ones affected.
 CBD companies also face particular challenges when it comes to merchant services, payment processing, and e-commerce in general.
 Many banks will not work with CBD businesses because of the murkiness concerning CBD’s legality and the variations across state lines.
 As expected, this makes it incredibly challenging to process both online and in-store payments.

 It is unfortunately common for merchant service providers to refuse to work with CBD companies.
 Even if those service providers support the availability of CBD, they will view it as a high-risk venture.
 The laws regarding CBD may change and there is the risk associated with public perception, which can hurt a company’s reputation in an unfounded manner.
 Saying that CBD companies can struggle to find payment processing providers and other merchant services is no exaggeration.
 Big names, such as PayPal and Stripe, will not work with them.